AlexanderSchuetz97/jni-simple/README.md

 }
 ```
 ### Writing a JNI shared library that implements a native method
-The complete version of this example can be found in the repository inside the example_project folder.
+The complete version of this example (including the java code) can be found in the repository inside the example_project folder.
+Note: this example assumes the `dynlink` feature is enabled!
 ```rust
 #![allow(non_snake_case)]